sonia1183/Find-square-root-of-number-upto-given-precision/README.md

-Find square root of number upto given precision using binary search input-:80
+Given a positive number n and precision p, find the square root of number upto p decimal places using binary search.
+Do not use any existing square root function provided by the language.

+input-:80
        2
 output-:8.94